Lavender Essential Oil Types - Lavender vs Lavandin

 $ 5.99

-Beginner's Essential Oil Guide - Download/Printable Instant digital download delivered to your email inbox Learn how to safely and effectively make essential oils a part of your everyday life.
+Beginner's Essential Oil Guide - Download/Printable Learn how to safely and effectively make essential oils a part of your everyday life.
 Everything you need to know about essential oils.
 If you have ever been around anyone who loves using essential oils, chances are you have heard all the wonderful health and wellness benefits they have experienced from using them.
 Avoid the overwhelm and learn exactly what you need to know in this guide that is chock-full of information perfect for beginning essential oil users.
 In the guide we are going to be talking about everything essential oils - what they are, how they can help you, ways to use them, PLUS essential oil blend recipes.
 30+ page Beginner's Guide Includes: Essential Oil Basics Benefits of Essential Oils Essential Oil Safety Guidelines Skin Patch Testing Phototoxic Essential Oils Diluting Essential Oils Using Essential Oils Essential Oils Head to Toes Common Essential Oil Uses Top 10 Essential Oils Diffusing Essential Oils Beginner Diffuser Blends Easy Inhaler Blends Blank Essential Oil Recipe Cards Template By the time you are done reading this guide, you will be able to confidently add essential oils to your daily routine.
 Guide will be delivered by email.
-Format: PDF download Author: Jennifer Lane, LovingEssentialOils.com Pages: 30+ (see photo below) *This is a digital download, nothing will be shipped.
-No refunds available on digital downloads.
+Format: PDF download Author: Jennifer Lane, LovingEssentialOils.com *This is a digital guide, you will get access to the PDF in our members area, nothing will be shipped to you.
+No refunds available on printable downloads.

 Aromatherapy Checklists - Essential Oil Uses Guide